dimitri/tapoueh.org/content/post/2026/08/grouping-sets.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-Formula 1 tracks two world championships in parallel: one for drivers, one for constructors.
-Finding both champions for every season requires aggregating points over two different groupings of the same data.
-The obvious approach — two separate queries joined together — works but scans the results table twice. `GROUPING SETS` does it in one pass.
+Formula 1 tracks two championships in parallel.
+Computing both from a single scan is what `GROUPING SETS` is for: two unrelated groupings, one query, one pass over the data.

 <!--more-->
 <!--toc-->